kionell/osu-parsers/README.md

 ## Score & replay decoding

-Score decoder is used to decode .osr files and convert them to a Score object.
+Score decoder is used to decode .osr files and convert them to the Score objects.
 Score object contains score information and replay data.
 This decoder is based on external lzma library and works asynchronously.